 We March.
 We Act. is a new UCH lay-led ministry that was born from the energy of the 2017 Women’s March on Washington.
 The charter of the group is to support one another in taking specific, effective actions that are relevant during the current political environment.
 We are committed to meeting in person (once a month for 90 minutes) to share important information, identify inspired actions, and share joys and sorrows related to this difficult work.
 If you would like to be added to the Google Groups email list for this group, please contact Wendy Shaver.

-Currently our primary focus is leading a Power to the Polls project in the marginalized neighborhood surrounding the UCH Market Street campus.
+Currently, our primary focus is leading a Power to the Polls project in the marginalized neighborhood surrounding Alison Hill.
 This project began in March 2018 when we partnered with the League of Women Voters to train 15 members in how to register people to vote.
-Since then over 60 volunteers have participated in talking to church neighbors about the importance of voting and to help break down any barriers they may have to participating in the election process.
+Since then over 60 volunteers have participated in talking to church neighbors about the importance of voting and to help break down any barriers they may have to participate in the election process.
 Over the last months, we have regularly facilitated a Get Out the Vote (GOTV) table at Common Ground Cafe and Community Hours.
 We have hosted four door-to-door canvass events.
 And we served pasta to about 75 neighbors at a Voter Education Dinner during which guests could practice on a voting machine and review information about all of the candidates.
 There will be one more Get Out the Vote canvass on Saturday, November 3, 10-2.
 In addition, we will be providing voter support all day on Tuesday, November 6, 7 am - 8 pm.
 We March.
-We Act. will be providing rides, a light meal, and a Kid’s Corner to voters at the UCH Market Street Voting Precinct.
+We Act. will be providing rides, a light meal, and a Kid’s Corner to voters at the Voting Precinct.
 Please contact Wendy Shaver (717-802-2920) if you can donate hours or money to this project.
 We are truly making a difference in individual lives as well as for a more just democracy.

 Other projects that we have supported since our inception in March 2017: